Laragear/EmailLogin/README.md

 });
 ```

-From there, you should receive a request with the login URL and check if the token is valid before proceeding.
-For that, you can just use the `get()` method with the token string received by the request.
+After the user is redirected to your email login form, use the `get()` method with the token to retrieve the `EmailLoginIntent`.

 ```php
 use App\Models\User;